 Jane Burnham died in March of 1899.

 After her death, the Frys continued to live at 21 Commonwealth.
 From about 1892, they also maintained a home, Birnam, in Bar Harbor.

-On July 2, 1902, the estate of John Burnham transferred 21 Commonwealth to Maria Fry’s brothers – John Appleton Burnham, William Appleton Burnham, and Henry Denison Burnham – as trustees under John A. Burnham’s will for her benefit.
+21 Commonwealth was not sold and on July 2, 1902, the estate of John Burnham transferred it to Maria Fry’s brothers – John Appleton Burnham, William Appleton Burnham, and Henry Denison Burnham – as trustees under John A. Burnham’s will for her benefit.

 By the 1902-1903 winter season, the Frys were living at 21 Commonwealth again.